SD-sms/ufs/doc/UsersGuide/BuildingRunningTesting/FIRE.rst

 The `Community Fire Behavior Model (CFBM) <https://ral.ucar.edu/model/community-fire-behavior-model>`_ is a wildland fire model coupled to the UFS Atmospheric Model.
 The capability to run this code is now available in the UFS Short-Range Weather App for easy use by the community.
 The `fire_behavior repository <https://github.com/NCAR/fire_behavior>`_ is a :term:`submodule` of the UFS Weather Model (WM), coupled through the :term:`NUOPC` Layer to provide direct feedback between the simulated atmosphere and the simulated fire.
 More information about the CFBM can be found in the :fire-ug:`CFBM Users Guide <>`.

 The biggest difference between the UFS FIRE capability and other modes of the UFS SRW is that a special build flag is required to build the coupled fire behavior code, as described in the instructions below.
-Aside from that, additional input files, and some fire-specific config settings, building and running is the same as any other use of SRW.
+Aside from that, the need for additional input files, and some fire-specific config settings, configuring and running an experiment is the same as any other use of SRW.

 .. note::